 Throughout, we model distortions via monopoly markups and wedges.
-The wedges act like linear taxes, the revenues of which are rebated lump sum.^{30,31} Beyond actual taxes, these wedges can also implicitly capture frictions preventing the reallocation of resources.
+The wedges act like linear taxes, the revenues of which are rebated lump sum.
+Beyond actual taxes, these wedges can also implicitly capture frictions preventing the reallocation of resources.
+For example, they can capture credit constraints and they must then be interpreted as the Lagrange multipliers on the constraints in the individual firms' cost minimization problem.